 "The clitoris, vagina, and urethra (which connects to the bladder) are located very close to one another," says sexual health consultant Celeste Holbrook, Ph.D.
 "A full bladder can push onto some of the more sensitive and arousing parts of the genitalia, such as the clitoris and its branches.
 Many women use stimulation in one or more of these areas to stimulate the others."
-Plus, the elusive G-spot is around the entrance to the bladder, says Ross, which may also contribute to a heightened sexual experience (translation: hella intense orgasms).
+(Yes, your clit has branches!
+Here are more facts about the clitoris you need to know.)

 After all, the signal of fullness isn't intended to turn you on but to get you to empty your bladder, says Carol Queen, Ph.D., staff sexologist for Good Vibrations.
-(See also: Is It Bad to Hold Your Pee?)
-Over time, ignoring your body's signals could lead to an inability to fully empty your bladder or increase your risk of developing a urinary tract infection—but done every so often, holding it for the sake of a better orgasm is a-okay.
-Grrr, baby.
+Over time, ignoring your body's signals could lead to an inability to fully empty your bladder or increase your risk of developing a urinary tract infection.
+(See: Is It Bad to Hold Your Pee?)

 But done every so often, holding it for the sake of having a sex with a full bladder—and thus a better orgasm—is a-okay.
 Grrr, baby.